 There are so many attractions in the Capital Region that it is nearly impossible for a family to do everything in one visit.
 We have visited Ottawa with kids many times and still haven't managed to check off everything on my list - mostly because we have a few favourites that we have to repeat every time that we are in town.

 The National Gallery of Canada which was established to showcase Canadian art and to preserve our nation's cultural heritage has become one of the world's most respected art institutions with a collection of works of art that now exceeds 36,000.
 Kids will be fascinated by the 30 foot high bronze spider sculpture called "Maman" which greets them outside the front doors of the museum and parents will be pleased to discover that there is a family program featuring hands-on activities to encourage kids to explore art.

-The Canadian Museum of Civilization is not only my favourite museum in the Ottawa area (it's actually across the river in Gatineau, Québec) but one of my favourite museums anywhere.
+The Canadian Museum of Civilization (Update: The museum has been renamed the Canadian Museum of History) is not only my favourite museum in the Ottawa area (it's actually across the river in Gatineau, Québec) but one of my favourite museums anywhere.
 I love that it's a natural history museum focused on Canadian history and culture which educates my children about our country's past in a fun way.
 It also includes the amazing Canadian Children's Museum which introduces children to the idea that experiencing the world is a great adventure by providing them with a passport to get stamped as they travel the world and do some hands-on learning.
 The museum is located on the banks of the Ottawa River and when the weather is nice visitors should spend some time outside appreciating the beautiful views of Parliament Hill.

 3. Parliament Hill